-Riding on tricky terrain requires electric fat bikes with respectable components, which is where the WALLKE X3 PRO Fat Tire Electric Bike and its large capacity 48-volt 14Ah 750-watt Samsung lithium battery shines.
-Regardless of how tough the terrain or conditions, you can cruise up to 35 miles using pure electric power at a top speed of 24.8 miles per hour.
+Riding on tricky terrain requires electric fat bikes with respectable components, such as a large capacity 48-volt 14Ah 750-watt Samsung lithium battery.
+Even in tough conditions, you can cruise up to 35 miles using pure electric power at a top speed of 24.8 miles per hour.

 You can cruise even longer distances, such as 40 to 45 miles at 17.5 miles per hour and 50 to 55 miles at an average speed of 12.8 miles per hour.
 The battery takes between five and seven hours to recharge.

 Whether you’re riding over sand, rocks, mud, snow or gravel, you can expect a rougher ride.
-This fat tire electric bike comes with an aluminum suspension front fork along with a combined front air and center shock absorber to smooth out those bumps and jolts for a more pleasant ride.
+This electric folding bike comes with an aluminum suspension front fork along with a combined front air and center shock absorber to smooth out those bumps and jolts for a more pleasant ride.